Delfinistkata/swimming-quiz/README.md

 * [PEP8 online check](https://pep8ci.herokuapp.com/) was used to validate the Python code.

 * [Colorama](https://pypi.org/project/colorama/) library was used to apply color to the terminal text.

+* [Gspread](https://docs.gspread.org/en/v5.7.1/) module was used for Google sheets.

+* [Time](https://www.programiz.com/python-programming/time) module was used for delaying the output.

 * [Ascrii Art](https://www.asciiart.eu/) was used for the welcome logo.